AcademySoftwareFoundation/OpenTimelineIO/docs/data-model/otio-core.md

 #### kind

-This property uniquely identifies the kind of essence carried by the children in the object.
+This property uniquely identifies the kind of essence produced by the `Track`.

 The following table defines common values.

 Kind of essence | URI
 ------------ | -------------
 Video | _TBD_
+Audio | _TBD_

+_EDITOR'S NOTE_: is a `track` always have only of a single kind?

 #### composition_kind()